 “A man unable to follow any longer.
 The dog lunges at his backside.
 The man does not stop.
 He continues walking, followed by the dog walking on its hind legs, its muzzle at the man’s rear end.”

 Argaman would have pared it even closer to the core.
-Perhaps “a man wearing for a tail the teeth of a rabid dog” – but the method, and more importantly the purpose, is the same.
-Photographs in words, uncaptioned.
-The presentation of reality, without commentary.
-Objective facts, undeniable by future generations.
-But Delbo does not quite achieve this.
-She wishes to put colour in the photograph where surely black and white would describe this reality more precisely.
-The narrator needs to interject.
-So she continues, unnecessarily:
+Perhaps "a man wearing for a tail the teeth of a rabid dog" – but the method, and more importantly the purpose, is the same: though hers has the somewhat greater virtue of being authentic witness-statement, whereas mine, the dead gods be praised, is only fiction.
+But either way, photographs in words, uncaptioned.
+The presentation of reality, without commentary (in truth, does it need commentary?).
+Objective facts, undeniable by future generations (though of course they will be).

 "The man is walking.
 He has not uttered a sound.
 Blood stains his trousers' stripes.
 It seeps from inside, a stain spreading as though upon a blotter."

-Because she needs to recall each memory individually and in full, in order to come to terms with it through the act of writing down.
+Yes - absolutely necessary.
+Because now the description has become allegory - the stained blotter is the book of human history itself.
+But more than this, because the ultimate purpose is not literature, but personal catharsis.
+So she needs to recall each memory individually, and in full, in order to come to terms with it through the act of writing down.
 So my literary criticism is irrelevant, redundant, and indeed insulting.
 She is not writing literature; she is writing testimony.